Syd Mead: In film

-Mead worked with major studios on the feature films: Star Trek: The Motion Picture, Blade Runner, Tron, 2010, Short Circuit, Aliens, The Spirit of '76, Timecop, Johnny Mnemonic, Mission: Impossible III, Elysium, Tomorrowland and Blade Runner 2049.
-George Lucas created the AT-AT for his Star Wars saga based on art by Mead.
+Mead worked with major studios on the feature films: Star Trek: The Motion Picture, Blade Runner, Tron, 2010, Short Circuit, Aliens, Timecop, Johnny Mnemonic, Mission: Impossible III, Elysium, Tomorrowland and Blade Runner 2049.
+George Lucas and Joe Johnston created the AT-AT for the Star Wars saga based on art by Mead from his U.S. Steel catalogues.
 Mead also contributed to the Japanese film Solar Crisis.
 In the 1990s, Mead supplied designs for two Japanese anime series, Turn A Gundam and the unfinished Yamato 2520.

 In May 2007, he completed work on a documentary of his career with the director Joaquin Montalvan entitled Visual Futurist:The Art & Life of Syd Mead.
 The short 2008 documentary film 2019: A Future Imagined, also explored his works.
 Mead also appears in movie documentaries such as Dangerous Days: Making Blade Runner and Mark Kermode's On the Edge of Blade Runner, and promotional materials such as the DVD extra for Aliens and a promotional short film about the making of 2010.

-Personal life
+Personal life and death

-Mead was in a personal relationship with partner Roger Servick; the couple married in 2016.
-They established a publishing extension, OBLAGON, Inc., in Hollywood and relocated in 1998 to Pasadena, California, where Mead continued to work.
+Mead was in a relationship with Roger Servick.
+They married in 2016.
+They established a publishing extension, Oblagon, Inc., in Hollywood and relocated in 1998 to Pasadena, California, where Mead continued to work.

-Death

 On December 30, 2019, Mead died in his Pasadena home at age 86, after three years of lymphoma.

-Shortly after his death, tributes to Mead's life were posted on Twitter.
+In popular culture

+A memorial to Mead exists within Cyberpunk 2077's Columbarium, honoring his legacy and works in Cyberpunk-style media (Films, Games. i.e. Blade Runner, Tron, etc.) and inspiration used in other projects (i.e. Cyberpunk 2077, Deus Ex, etc.)